 Ohio Dems see edge if Trump tells agency head 'you're fired'

-Republicans are urging President Donald Trump to fire the head of the nation's primary consumer protection agency, and some Ohio Democrats focused on next year's race for governor say go for it.
-Richard Cordray is the director of the Consumer Financial Protection Bureau, created in 2010 in the wake of the worst financial crisis since the Depression.
+In this March 26, 2015, file photo, Consumer Financial Protection Bureau Director Richard Cordray speaks during a panel discussion in Richmond, Va.
+Republicans are urging President Donald Trump to fire Cordray, and some Ohio Democrats focused on next year's race for governor say go for it.

 Add your comments below